ProjectKorra/ProjectKorraWiki/source/index.rst

 ++++

-Below is a directory containing all of the pages in this Wiki.
+Below there is a directory containing all of the pages in this Wiki.
 Contents are divided topically (General refers to miscellaneous ProjectKorra information, Core refers to ProjectKorra Core information, etc).

 .. toctree::
    :caption: General